In This Article

 Yes, glutathione is a naturally occurring substance that is produced in our liver and found in certain foods and supplements.
 Some foods that may increase your glutathione levels include avocado, asparagus, spinach, kale, and broccoli.
 Supplements such as whey protein and foods rich in vitamins B6, B9, and B12.
 However, consuming glutathione through your diet may not provide adequate levels for you depending on your age, diet, and any preexisting medical conditions.

-Yes, you must consult with a licensed physician such as the telemedicine providers at Invigor Medical.
+Yes, you must consult with a licensed physician.
 If they agree that glutathione injections are the right treatment solution for you and your health, they will write you a prescription.
 Once you have the prescription for glutathione supplements, you can either have it sent to an online pharmacy provider or can pick it up at your local pharmacy in-person.
 Compare glutathione injection costs between online providers and pharmacy providers.

 At Invigor Medical, safety and quality come first.
 Each medication is carefully compounded and specially tested before reaching the client.
 Our compounded L-Glutathione supplement is a powerful antioxidant that can be given intramuscularly to help you start feeling like the healthiest and most confident version of yourself.